-This article is written by Khushi Agrawal, from Symbiosis Law School, Noida, and Mahima Mishra, from Vivekananda Institute of Professional Studies.
+This article is written by Khushi Agrawal from Symbiosis Law School, Noida, Mansi Vats and Vedant Agrawal from UPES Dehradun.

 There is a well-established principle, “Actus Non Facit Reum Nisi Mens Sit Rea,” which, in the literal sense means, an act does not make an offender liable without a guilty mind.
 The Intention or guilty mind (Mens Rea) of the offender is an integral part while committing a crime.
 The defence of insanity is a law that protects a person who is incapable of understanding the nature of the act done by him.